amsully/binds_lab/notes/DeepLearningReview_Nature/NatureDeepReview_notes.markdown

 Nature Paper - doi:10.1038/nature14539

-__Deep Learning__ Representation learning methods with multiple layer, obtained by composing simple but non-linear modules that each transofrm the representation at on elevel into a representation at a higher, slightly more abstract layer.
+__Deep Learning__ Representation learning methods with multiple layer, obtained by composing simple but non-linear modules that each transform the representation at one level into a representation at a higher, slightly more abstract layer.

 ### Supervised Learning